cogdiver/portafolio/006__streamline_notify/README.md

 # Streamline Notify: An Event-Driven ETL Pipeline

 The project focuses on implementing a cloud-based data processing system for efficiently managing files from multiple users.
 The main objective is to clean and store the received files using real-time streaming.
-The system utilizes Google Cloud Platform (GCP) services to achieve this functionality.
+The system utilizes Google Cloud Platform (GCP) services to achieve this functionality and managed with Terraform for robust architecture

 ## Steps for File Processing